The Best Foods to Beat the Winter Blues

 You’re probably aware that a healthy diet can have a positive impact on your energy level, but did you know there is a relationship between certain foods and your mood?
 The right foods can help to stabilize and balance out the hormones and neurotransmitters in your brain that contribute to your symptoms.
 Here’s what I recommend:

-• Add some good bacteria.
+- Add some good bacteria.
 Foods that provide a dose of healthy bacteria or probiotics help to repopulate and feed your gut microbiome.
 That’s important because your microbiome helps to regulate so many aspects of our health, including sleep patterns, circadian rhythms, and mood.
-Researchers have determined that people who have a healthier and more diverse gut microbiome tend to sleep better, have better cognitive (brain) function, and less mood disorders like anxiety and depression.
-(4) Add a good serving of fermented dairy like kefir or yogurt, fermented vegetables like kimchi or sauerkraut, or a shot of kombucha every day.
-Check the label and make sure it says “live and active cultures.”
+Researchers have determined that people who have a healthier and more diverse gut microbiome tend to sleep better, have better cognitive (brain) function, and

-• Choose “smart carbs”.
-There’s a reason most people tend to crave carbohydrate-rich foods when it’s cold and dark out.
-Those foods can boost up levels of serotonin, that feel-good hormone that tends to dip in the winter.
-(6) Unfortunately, eating refined carbs like pasta, bread and cookies tends to backfire because they wreak havoc with your blood sugar and insulin, and they pack on the pounds.
+tends to backfire because they wreak havoc with your blood sugar and insulin, and they pack on the pounds.
 Instead, make sure every meal (and snack) includes a good serving of colorful fruits and vegetables, plus whole grains like farro, quinoa, or oats, or some legumes like lentils, chickpeas or other dried beans.
-These provide complex carbs which still boost serotonin levels, but they supply long-lasting energy that won’t tip the scale or spike your blood sugar.
+These provide complex carbs that still boost serotonin levels, but they supply long-lasting energy that won’t tip the scale or spike your blood sugar.
 If you want a sweet treat, choose some dark chocolate.
-It’s low in sugar, and it stimulates endorphins in the brain which make you feel happier.
+It’s low in sugar, and it stimulates endorphins in the brain that make you feel happier.
 (6)

-When you’re knee deep in snow and subzero temps, the winter blues can take a toll, but these good-mood foods can make a huge difference in how you feel.
+When you’re knee-deep in snow and subzero temps, the winter blues can take a toll, but these good-mood foods can make a huge difference in how you feel.
 Work on adding as many of these Winter Blues-Busting Foods as you can each day, and you might just be surprised at how quickly the rest of the winter flies by.

 References: